OpenCollarTeam/opencollarteam.github.io/docs/Apps.md

 - **Risky** - When checked, the wearer does not get a dialog asking permission.
 - Collar safeword ends the capture event for the wearer.

+In addition to Trusted access, the Capture function applies the Refusetp exception.
+The wearer's viewer automatically accepts tp offers when he or she is leashed by the Capturer.

+> `[prefix] capture on`
+> `prefix] capture off`
+> `prefix] capture info on/off` -- turns on or off the recurring chat broadcasting the capture mode
+> `[prefix] capture release` -- releases the sub from the current capture.
+> `[prefix] risky on/off` -- turns on and off wearer permission.

 # Detach
 Gives a list of occupied attachment points with the names of the objects attached to each.
 Pressing the button with the corresponding name will detach the item (unless there is a lock on detach or Dress is restricted).